Code review

 In addition, code review provides an excellent opportunity to learn from others.
 Reviewing a colleague’s code exposes you to different approaches, packages, and problem-solving strategies you might not encounter in your own work, and having your own code reviewed often surfaces habits or assumptions worth revisiting.
 Over time, this exchange builds collective expertise across the lab.
 This section describes what effective code review looks like at emLab — both how to plan for code review from the beginning of a project, and the practices that should govern how we review code.

 Not every project warrants the same level of review, and the plan above should be adapted accordingly.
 A small internal analysis with no external audience may need only self review and basic version control.
 A multi-year project culminating in a journal submission should have continuous peer review built into every phase of the work.
+Any project that results in a code repo that is meant for the public should have a reproducibility check done before that repo is released; and this should ideally by someone who has not been actively working on the project in order to make sure that it is truly reproducible by someone who has not tried running any of the code before.

 The key is to make a conscious decision about the level of review appropriate for the project and to make that decision at the start, when timelines and budgets can still accommodate it.
-The cost of catching an error during review is almost always lower than the cost of catching it after submission, after a partner has acted on it, or not catching it at all.
+The cost of catching an error during ongoing code review is almost always lower than the cost of catching it after manuscript submission, after a partner has acted on it, or not catching it at all.

 A plan for code review should be explicitly discussed and agreed upon during project kickoff meetings.
 The following template is a tool that teams can use during project kickoffs and revisited at key milestones (mid-project, pre-deliverable, pre-publication).
 The code review plan could live in the project’s GitHub repository, either in the README or a dedicated CODE_REVIEW.md file.